Ahhh, stress dreams.

-Dreams about your valuable assets, or more specifically your house being on fire, is a strong sign that your mind is overly stressed.
+Dreams about your valuable assets, or more specifically your house is on fire, is a strong sign that your mind is overly stressed.

-Because a house symbolizes your home, and a place of refuge where you find comfort.
+Why?
+Because a house symbolizes your home and a place of refuge where you find comfort.

 It also symbolizes your state of mind, personality and all that you treasure.

 Therefore, if you see your house on fire in one of your stress dreams, it’s an indication that you’re completely overloaded and should slow down.

 This means that you need to take out time to cool off and set your life straight through self-reflection.

 Having dreams about losing items of great value to you, is particularly common.